-In this post I explain how a Blockchain works with a very simple example and step by step.
+In this post I explain what is Blockchain and how it works with a very simple example and step by step.
 If you already know a bit of Blockchain technology, go straight to the second part of this article, about consensus.

 If you’d like to learn a bit of history, I recommend you start from here: